nehasm/Mask-and-Non-mask-face-detection-for-Corona/README.md

 <strong>A deep learning model to detect mask and non mask wearing people.</strong>
 <br>
 <br>
-We all are dealing with global pandemic.In such situation,Mask is prove to be the best defender from virus.<br>
+We all are dealing with global pandemic.In such situation,Mask is proven to be the best defender from virus.<br>
 Detection of mask will help community to monitor mask and non mask wearing people in real time with high level deep learning model.<br>
 I had made a mask and non mask wearing face detection model.<br>
 The model is build over the wonderful <strong>keras implementation of retinanet object detection developed by <a  href="https://github.com/fizyr/keras-retinanet1">Fiyzr</a></strong>